kkj2010/kkj2010/README.md

 ### Hello, I'm Rachel Kunju Kim  👋

-I'm a full stack software engineer and web developer based in New York City.
+I'm a full stack software engineer based in New York City.

 - 🔭 I’m currently working on my personal projects.
 - 💬 Ask me about something to do in NYC